Every January, people all over the world make New Year’s resolutions—commitments to themselves about improving their lives in a variety of ways.

 - Try some new recipes—it’s easy to fall into the habit of making the same old dishes all the time.
 2021 means branching out for me and trying at least one new recipe every month!

 - Have fun doing it all—gardening and cooking should be enjoyable!

 There you have it—now that wasn’t hard!
 Try it yourself.
 Write down your 2021 gardening goals (feel free to use or modify mine), and keep your list close-by throughout the season to ensure that you stay true to your goals.
 Make your resolutions reasonable and achievable.
 And, most of all, take great enjoyment in your gardening and cooking efforts—if you’re like me, this isn’t a chore or even just a hobby.
 Food gardening is a way of life that’s practical, fulfilling, and enriching for me.

 And welcome to the January 2021 issue of Food Gardening Magazine, to help you kick off the year with your food-gardening efforts top-of-mind!

 This issue of Food Gardening Magazine is filled with fun facts about food and lots of information about the history and background of our featured foods—ginger, peas, and blackberries.
 I didn’t know so many of these facts!

 Did you know that ginger plants don’t require pollination to reproduce?
 Or that some ginger plants are too toxic to eat?
-There’s a big difference between ginger plants to grow for eating vs. the ornamental ones—find out about all the differences in our collection on ginger.
+There’s a big difference between ginger plants to grow for eating vs. the ornamental ones—find out about all the differences in our gardening guide on ginger.
 And ginger is both an herb and a spice.
 Read all about it now.